symblai/symbl-docs/docs/async-api/overview/audio/post-audio.md

 ### Example API Call

 The sample request accepts just the raw audio file from the data with the MIME typeset in the Content-Type Header.
 The audio file should only have Mono Channel.

-Before using the Async Audio API you must get the authentication token (`AUTH_TOKEN`) from [our authentication process](/docs/developer-tools/authentication).

 <Tabs
   defaultValue="cURL"